raunaksarawgi/dexflow_realtime/README.md

 ## 🎨 Demo Client

-A beautiful black-themed WebSocket client is available in the `/demo` folder:
+A modern black-themed WebSocket client is available in the `/demo` folder:

 ```bash
 # Open the demo client in your browser